hyperboly/blog.hyperboly.net/content/posts/guides/building-this-blog.md

 ## Setting Up Your Webserver: [landchad Tutorial](https://landchad.net/basic/)

 ### Get a Domain Name
 Domain names normally go for $10-11USD, but some websites will offer discounts such as [Epik](https://www.epik.com/) or [any one of these](https://www.icann.org/en/accredited-registrars).
-Pick a cool name for your website like toadnfriends.online or hyperboly.net and purchase it.
+Pick a cool name for your website like hyperboly.net and purchase it.
 I normally pick the cheapest one that looks legit to the average person. \*.net is pretty recognized and doesn't look suspicious.

 ### Get a Server
 So now you need a server to link your domain to.
 I will show you how to do this using a VPS